rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_to_dds_configuration/README.md

 ## Concept

-Routing Service provides an adapter SDK in C and Java to support the creation of new adapter plugins.
-The Routing Service Adapter SDK is distributed as a separate component that must be installed over an existing installation of Routing Service.
+Routing Service provides an adapter SDK in C, C++, and Java to support the creation of new adapter plugins.

 This flexible and complex file adapter is able to work with structured information and supports both an input and output adapters.
 The input adapter